wp-plugins/kb-advanced-rss-widget/README.txt

 * Weather.
 Weather.com provides RSS feeds, but you'll find more flexible feeds at [RSSweather.com](http://www.rssweather.com/).
 * Upcoming events.
 If you have an RSS feed of calendar data, give it a go.

 Note that finding a suitable feed is up to you.
 It needs to be RSS, not just XML.
 (RSS is a sub-type of XML.)
-If you're not sure whether the feed will work with Wordpress's feed parser, then use the widget's built in debugger (see below) to check out the feed in question.
+If you're not sure whether the feed will work with MagpieRSS's feed parser, then use the widget's built in debugger (see below) to check out the feed in question.

 = The feeds don't update =

-They update only once per hour (as coded in `wordpress/includes/rss.php`).
-If they don't update after more than a couple hours, look in the top of `kb_advanced_rss.php` for this line:
+They update only once per hour to avoid slowing down your site.
+After that, they only update if your server is actually able to communicate with the feed's site.
+Be patient.

-`define('KBRSS_FORCECACHE', false);`

-and change it to true.
-This will manually delete the cache if it's more than 1 hour old.
-In newer versions of Wordpress, manually deleting the cache in this manner might cause a small error next time you load the page.
-Instead of displaying your feed, it will say "An error has occured, the feed is probably down."
-Just reload the page.

 = I add the widget to my sidebar, but it doesn't show up =